All Episodes

 They're running around the house trying to figure out how they can talk to you again.

-So anyways I tell them I heard 'em.
+I told them I heard them.

 Yeah, okay, good.